FindMySchool LogoFindMySchool

 Discipline is light-touch but effective.
 The school operates a "gate-to-gate" mobile phone policy, meaning devices are the students' responsibility but should not be seen during also the school day.
 This reflects a school that trusts its community rather than imposing surveillance.
 Evidence from inspection visits confirmed ordered behaviour, low bullying incidents, and a genuine sense of belonging among the student body.

 The English Baccalaureate, the qualification spanning English, mathematics, sciences, languages, and humanities, shows strong uptake and achievement.
-Over 71% of pupils achieved grades 5 and above across the EBacc subjects, with an average EBacc score of 7.1 (well above the England average of 4.08).
+In the current GCSE dataset, 58.9% of pupils achieved grades 5 and above across the EBacc subjects, with an average EBacc score of 6.9.
 The school's approach encourages breadth of study.
 Progress 8, the value-added measure comparing pupils' achievement to their starting points, stands at +0.56, indicating that students make above-average progress relative to their peers in England.

-The sixth form cohort of approximately 450 students produces consistently strong A-level results.
-In 2024, 79% of grades achieved A*-B, with 17% at A* and 33% at A. The school ranks 233rd in England for A-level outcomes (FindMySchool ranking), again placing it in the top 10%.
+The sixth form produces consistently strong A-level results.
+In 2025, 80% of grades achieved A*–B, with 20% at A* and 40% at A. The school ranks 149th in England overall for A-level outcomes (FindMySchool ranking), with an academic A-level rank of 188th out of 2,549 schools.
 This ranking reflects sustained excellence: year after year, Borlase produces results that exceed both local and regional benchmarks.

 The range of subjects available at A-level is broad.
 Most students study three A-levels, with those taking Further Mathematics often adding it as a fourth subject.
 Extended Projects and Gold Crest Awards are pursued by many.
 The curriculum extends beyond traditional academic subjects, with technical theatre taught alongside traditional disciplines, reflecting the school's arts specialism and its determination to prepare students for diverse pathways.